hgebreme/Zeldafinal/README.md

 **I.	Introduction**

 This program is a simple C++ implementation of Nintendo’s classic The Legend of Zelda.
-For those less common with Zelda, the game revolves around its protagonist, Link, as he navigates the world and encounters multiple enemies with the ultimate goal of rescuing Princess Zelda.
+For those less familiar with Zelda, the game revolves around its protagonist, Link, as he navigates the world and encounters multiple enemies with the ultimate goal of rescuing Princess Zelda.
 While size of the world has been made significantly smaller due to the time restraint of the project, the program includes many of the original game’s features.
 The user leads Link through the world, helping him defeat enemies and collect treasure along the way.

 **II.
 Game Logic**